WRITE A REVIEW

 Hair: Black, Straight, Coarse

 I never saw this one coming, but…despite the breakouts, I actually like this.
 Desert Beige is the perfect match for my NC40-42 skin, whereas other foundations were too yellow/orange or gave me a grayish cast.
 This formula doesn't oxidize on me--it stays true to tone, in both natural and indoor lighting.
-Lightweight on my skin, I don't even realize my skin is suffocating; one week in, my cheeks were covered in 1mm fleshtone bumps.
+Lightweight on my skin, yet full-coverage, I don't even realize my skin is suffocating; one week in, my cheeks were covered in 1mm fleshtone bumps.
 I apply with a beautyblender and haven't needed to set with powder.
 I haven't been able to find a replacement for my HG Skin79 Bronze BB (my perfect skin match), so despite the breakouts, and at an easy price, this does the job for now.

 1 of 1 people found this helpful.